lanl/spiner/doc/sphinx/src/interpolation.rst

    NonUniformGrid1D device_grid = host_grid.getOnDevice();

 The coordinates must contain at least two finite, strictly increasing values.
-The pointer constructor borrows caller-owned host memory instead:
+The pointer constructor borrows caller-owned memory instead and validates those requirements in the supplied execution space (the host by default):

 .. code-block:: cpp

    std::vector<double> points = {-1.0, -0.5, 0.25, 2.0};
    NonUniformGrid1D view(points.data(), points.size());

+For device-resident points, pass the execution space that can access them to the pointer constructor.
+The supplied execution space must match the memory space of the borrowed points; using an inaccessible pointer can cause a segmentation fault.
 Borrowed points must remain alive and unchanged for the grid's lifetime.
-They are not validated, because they may reside on a device; callers must ensure that they contain at least two finite, strictly increasing coordinates.

 Like ``DataBox``, ordinary grid copies are shallow reference-style copies;
 finalize an owned grid exactly once.
 Every grid type also provides an explicit